 And even if you don’t have the time to provide interactions like this to every one of your team members, those you are able to interact with will act as a force multiplier as they share their experience; and soon that single interaction is touching far more people than just those initially involved.
 And then the magic really happens:

 As stories are told over and over again, they become something more: They become legends.
-And that’s how a legendary leader is created: One interaction—one story—at a time.
+And that’s how this leadership development strategy turns you into a legendary leader: One interaction—one story—at a time.

-Let me share another true story from a client to illustrate what this process looks like.
+Let me share another true story from a client to illustrate what this process of leadership development looks like.

 A Legend in the Making